Biggabdul/project-1/project-1.md

 - update a list of packages in package manager

+Run command:

 `sudo apt update`

 ![sudo apt update](./images/01-sudo-apt-update.PNG)

-- run apache2 package installation
+- run apache2 package installation:

 `sudo apt install apache2`

 ![](./images/02%20sudo%20apt%20istall%20apache2.PNG)

 To verify that apache2 is running as a Service in our OS, use  command: